genelloyd/reactjsnewapp/README.md

 ## Get Started with React Todo

 Setup:
-Clone the project by running the command below:
+Clone the project by running the command below: <br>
 `https://github.com/genelloyd/reactjsnewapp.git`

 then run: